Home Buyers and Sellers Profile

 - Twenty-four percent of all sellers offered incentives to attract buyers in Florida.

 - This year, Florida home sellers cited that they sold their homes for a median of $87,500 more than they purchased it.

 - Seventy-four percent of sellers were very satisfied with the selling process.

 Home selling and real estate professionals

 - Sixty-six percent of sellers found their agent through a referral from a friend, neighbor, or relative or used an agent they had worked with before to buy or sell a home.
-In Florida, that figure was 67 percent.

 Click the blue button below to download the full report.
 If you are visually impaired and need assistance reading the report, please contact Erica Plemmons at 407.438.1400.